GMAT Results and Scores 2023 - Check & Download Your GMAT Result/Score Card Here

 GMAT Result Dates 2023-24

-As per the current exam policies by GMAC, the GMAT result can be viewed 20 days from the date of giving the exam.
-For a better understanding, test-takers can refer to the following table to check their exam results:
+As per the current exam policies by GMAC, the GMAT result can be viewed within 7 days of taking the test, however, due to delays, the result may be released 20 days from the date of giving the exam.
+The table below highlights the latest date of the result announcement corresponding to the date of exam.

 GMAT Exam Dates